vicanso/awesome-go/README-1k.md

 - [go-swagger](https://github.com/go-swagger/go-swagger) - Swagger 2.0 implementation for go.
 Swagger is a simple yet powerful representation of your RESTful API.
 Stars:`9.4K`.
 - [go-callvis](https://github.com/TrueFurby/go-callvis) - Visualize call graph of your Go program using dot format.
 Stars:`5.9K`.
 - [OctoLinker](https://github.com/OctoLinker/browser-extension) - Navigate through go files efficiently with the OctoLinker browser extension for GitHub.
 Stars:`5.3K`.
+- [go-size-analyzer](https://github.com/Zxilly/go-size-analyzer) - Analyze and visualize the size of dependencies in compiled Golang binaries, providing insight into their impact on the final build.
+Stars:`1.1K`.

 **[⬆ back to top](#contents)**